aumouvantsillage/guillaume.baierouge.fr/src/2014-07-27-mozilla-tcp.md

 The keyboard is too big.
-Moreover, in portrait orientation, the keyboard layout is broken: it seems that the size of the buttons is fixed, so when the screen width is not sufficient, on row of keys is split in several rows.
+Moreover, in portrait orientation, the keyboard layout is broken: it seems that the size of the buttons is fixed, so when the screen width is not sufficient, one row of keys is split in several rows.

 Things that do not work as expected
 -----------------------------------